And she waved: Festive pageant caps queen’s Platinum Jubilee

 “It’s part of history, it’s never going to happen again.
 It’s something special, so if you are going to do it you’ve got to go big or go home,” said Shaun Wallen, 50.

 The queen did not join her family in the royal box watching the pageant.
 Nor did Prince Harry and his wife, Meghan, who made their first family trip to the U.K. since they stepped away from royal duties and moved to the U.S. in 2020.
-The couple came to the U.K. for the big holiday weekend, but largely stayed out of the limelight during the Platinum Jubilee events.
+The couple came to the U.K. for the big holiday weekend, but largely stayed out of the limelight.

-The monarch delighted the country when she appeared in a surprise comedy video that opened a concert Saturday staged in front of Buckingham Palace.
-In the video, the monarch had tea with a computer-animated Paddington Bear — and revealed that, just like the furry character, she was partial to marmalade sandwiches and liked to keep them in her handbag.
+On Saturday, the monarch delighted the country when she appeared in a surprise comedy video that opened an evening concert in front of Buckingham Palace.
+In the video, the monarch had tea with a computer-animated Paddington Bear — a beloved children’s character in the U.K. She revealed that, just like the furry bear, she was partial to marmalade sandwiches and liked to keep them in her handbag.

-Diana Ross and the rock band Queen headlined the star-studded tribute concert Saturday night, which also featured Rod Stewart, Duran Duran, Alicia Keys and Andrea Bocelli.
+Diana Ross and the rock band Queen headlined the star-studded tribute concert, which also featured Rod Stewart, Duran Duran, Alicia Keys and Andrea Bocelli.

-Prince Charles, the queen’s eldest son and heir to the throne, highlighted his mother’s role as a symbol of unity and stability through the decades.
+Millions of people across the country marked the occasion with patriotic street parties and barbeques, lining streets with long tables, balloons and picnic fare.
+On Sunday, Charles and Camilla mingled with the crowd at The Oval cricket ground in London for a “Big Jubilee Lunch.”

-On Sunday, Charles and his wife, Camilla, mingled with crowds at The Oval cricket ground in London for a “Big Jubilee Lunch.”
+Veteran David Godwin, who was celebrating at a street party in central London, said the queen has “brought us together again.”

-Millions across the country likewise set out long tables, balloons and picnic fare for similar patriotic street parties and barbeques.
+“She reflects the country and right now the country is buzzing and we’re on a high,” he said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.